ibmresilient/resilient-community-apps/oauth-utils/README.md

 | token_url | Yes | `https://myservice.com/o/oauth2/token` | `-tu or --token_url <TOKEN_URL>` | *OAuth 2.0 application or project token url.* |
 | auth_url | Yes  | `https://myservice.com/o/oauth2/auth` | `-au or --auth_url <AUTH_URL>` | *OAuth 2.0 application or project authorization url.* |

-**_NOTE:_** The settings are read from the default app.config file if one is found in the environment.
-The default app.config can be over-ridden (see below).
+**_NOTE:_** The settings are read from an app.config file if one is located in the environment.
+Alternative app.config files can be selected using the -c or --config_file option.

-**_NOTE:_** The settings are all read either from an app.config file or as command-line arguments but not from both at the same time.
+**_NOTE:_** The settings are all read either from an app.config file or as command-line arguments.
+These operations are mutually exclusive.

 #### Arguments
 The following table provides additional optional command-line arguments which can be used to execute this utility.